Top of the morning/afternoon and evening to you!

 Those times were when I had my phone on airplane mode while sitting in my house with my hands on my face.
 Roaming around all alone on the streets of London while just thinking about life and if I want to live this anymore.

 Making mistakes can be very stressful.
 Here’s a concept: it’s good to make mistakes.
 That’s not a typo, folks, and I have not lost my mind.
 It is good to make mistakes, and here’s why.
 First of all, mistakes are a clear sign that you are trying new things.
 It’s always good to try new things because when you do this you are growing.
 If you never try anything new, how can you improve?
 How can you innovate?
 The simple answer is, “You can’t.”

 Look around you, with very few exceptions, everything you see in your physical world is the result of someone trying something new.
-I realise that mountains, clouds and birds aren’t necessarily the result of someone trying something new but work with me here.
+I realize that mountains, clouds, and birds aren’t necessarily the result of someone trying something new but work with me here.
 Maybe it was.
 Think about that for a minute.
-The assembly process, the invention and refinement of the things we use today, had to be invented and perfected.
+The assembly process, the invention, and refinement of the things we use today, had to be invented and perfected.
 Can you imagine how many mistakes were made before all of these individual materials and components were perfected and then assembled into what we know today?

 I know for a fact, I haven’t made mistakes that will hurt anyone emotionally, that can’t run with me.
 But let’s name 5 off the top of my head.

 - Not retiring from a sport I loved earlier enough.

 - How about spending nearly 6 years with someone to find out she had been cheating for half the time?
 Letting her meet Mumzy, entering her home and get to know the family.
 Allowing her to consistently disrespect you but letting her get away with it even though the signs were so clear.
 Forgiving her after she confessed to cheating once then minutes later find out there was AT least 2 more.

 - Not attending a Dubstep rave when it was popping.
 Missed out on Mala, Coki, DMZ all them man live!